camunda/camunda-docs/docs/self-managed/zeebe-deployment/kubernetes/helm/installing-helm.md

 ### Installing the Camunda Cloud Helm Chart locally using KIND

-If you are using [Kubernetes KIND](https://github.com/kubernetes-sigs/kind), add `-f ccsm-kind-values.yaml`.
+If you want to use [Kubernetes KIND](https://github.com/kubernetes-sigs/kind), add `-f ccsm-kind-values.yaml`.
 The file can be downloaded [here](https://github.com/camunda-community-hub/camunda-cloud-helm/blob/main/kind/ccsm-kind-values.yaml).

+Be aware, that using KIND is only recommended for development purposes.

 ```
 helm install <RELEASE NAME> camunda-cloud/ccsm-helm -f ccsm-kind-values.yaml